rahulbarhate/rahulbarhate.github.io/internships.md

 <img height = "15%" width = "15%" src ="./images/persistentlogo.jpg" align = "right"/>

 # Persistent Systems
-### Deep Learning Intern - ()
+### Deep Learning Intern - (September 2017 - April 2018)

-Project: Face Recognition, Emotion Analysis and Audio Annotation from videos
+Project: Face Recognition, Emotion Analysis and Audio Annotation from Videos

 Developed an end-to-end workflow for a video search engine that analyses the video/live-stream to extract and store important features such as identity, emotion and objects in a frame.
 Processing this metadata to deliver search results based on user query.